Governance Framework

 C5

-Ongoing compliance
+Ongoing compliance and review

 • Any material change to the system's operating environment, product range, or responsible pharmacist must be notified to Med-ID.